Tunisia: Middle Ages

 Sometime between the second half of the 7th century and the early part of the 8th century, Arab Muslim conquest occurred in the region.
 They founded the first Islamic city in Northwest Africa, Kairouan.
 It was there in 670 AD that the Mosque of Uqba, or the Great Mosque of Kairouan, was constructed.
 This mosque is the oldest and most prestigious sanctuary in the Muslim West with the oldest standing minaret in the world; it is also considered a masterpiece of Islamic art and architecture.
+The Arab migration to the Maghreb began during this time.

-Tunis was taken in 695, re-taken by the Byzantine Eastern Romans in 697, but lost permanently in 698.
+The region in its entirety was taken in 695, retaken by the Byzantine Eastern Romans in 697, but lost permanently in 698.
 The transition from a Latin-speaking Christian Berber society to a Muslim and mostly Arabic-speaking society took over 400 years (the equivalent process in Egypt and the Fertile Crescent took 600 years) and resulted in the final disappearance of Christianity and Latin in the 12th or 13th century.
 The majority of the population were not Muslim until quite late in the 9th century; a vast majority were during the 10th.
 Also, some Tunisian Christians emigrated; some richer members of society did so after the conquest in 698 and others were welcomed by Norman rulers to Sicily or Italy in the 11th and 12th centuries – the logical destination because of the 1200 year close connection between the two regions.

 The Arab governors of Tunis founded the Aghlabid dynasty, which ruled Tunisia, Tripolitania and eastern Algeria from 800 to 909.
 Tunisia flourished under Arab rule when extensive systems were constructed to supply towns with water for household use and irrigation that promoted agriculture (especially olive production).
 This prosperity permitted luxurious court life and was marked by the construction of new palace cities such as al-Abbasiya (809) and Raq Adda (877).